KernFerm/BubblesTheDev-WebBrowser/README.md

 It is designed to feel like a real daily browser, not just a stripped-down experiment.
 You still get tabs, bookmarks, saved passwords, downloads, a home page, streaming tools, privacy protections, and Windows-focused extras all in one place.

-Version `1.0.60` focuses on safer streaming sessions, stronger download protection, and a more polished Windows experience.
+Version `1.0.61` focuses on safer streaming sessions, stronger download protection, lighter background performance overhead, and a more polished Windows experience.

-## ✨ What's New In 1.0.60
+## ✨ What's New In 1.0.61

 - 🎬 New `Streaming Hub` with isolated sessions for supported streaming services
 - 🔒 Hardened streaming sign-in popups, stricter service allowlists, and blocked downloads inside streaming sessions
 - 🛡️ `Bubbles Safe Browsing` now uses a Windows-native download protection stack
 - 🧪 Added Windows Security Center antivirus detection and Windows Attachment Services handoff for downloads
 - 📥 Chrome-like risky download review flow with keep, discard, and protected open behavior
+- 🚀 Lower idle CPU and memory overhead by avoiding full performance-summary rebuilds during normal browser-state updates
+- 🧠 Short-lived app-metrics caching so the browser does less repeated background work while tabs are updating

 ## ❤️ Why People May Like It